crypto-org-chain/chain-docs/docs/protocol/consensus.md

 For Crypto.com Chain, it has the following conventions:

-- _Chain-ID_: this is a string in Tendermint’s genesis.json.
+- [Chain-ID](./chain-id-and-network-id.md#chain-id): this is a string in Tendermint’s genesis.json.
 In Crypto.com Chain, it should end with two hex digits;
-- [Network-ID](./chain-id-and-network-id.md): a single byte determined by the two last hex digits of Chain-ID.
+- [Network-ID](./chain-id-and-network-id.md#network-id): a single byte determined by the two last hex digits of Chain-ID.
 It is included in metadata of every transaction to specify the network;
 - Transactions, addresses etc.: Please refer to transaction [binary serialization](./serialization.md), [accounting model](./transaction-accounting-model.md), [addresses / witness](./signature-schemes.md) and [format / types](./transaction.md).